Thorney Opportunities Ltd. Updates on Share Buy-Back Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

 Thorney Opportunities Ltd. has announced an update regarding its ongoing share buy-back program.
-As of November 6, 2025, the company has repurchased a total of 5,010,789 ordinary fully paid securities, with 100,000 bought back on the previous day.
-This move is part of their strategy to manage capital and enhance shareholder value.
+The company has repurchased a total of 4,313,622 ordinary fully paid securities prior to the previous day and an additional 48,432 on the previous day.
+This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 More about Thorney Opportunities Ltd.